"He fixes our Naz Reid problem" - Lakers fans react as $33,000,000 center inches closer to return in elimination Game 5

 "He not gonna be in game shape he ain’t play in forever it’s ova"

-Lakers coach JJ Redick on undecided on starting lineup amid Maxi Kleber's return
+Lakers coach JJ Redick undecided on starting lineup amid Maxi Kleber's return

 Lakers coach JJ Redick has not disclosed his starting lineup for Game 5.
-Speaking to reporters on Tuesday, Redick said he was yet to determine the players he's rolling with in Wednesday's do-or-die matchup.
+Redick told reporters on Tuesday that he was yet to determine the players he would roll with in Wednesday's do-or-die matchup.

 Ad

-The Lakers started Dorian Finney-Smith in Game 4's second half and didn't change the lineup the rest of the way.
-Jaxson Hayes, the usual starting at center, hasn't been effective.
-Rudy Gobert's presence at the rim has altered LA's plans, with Hayes as a lob threat.
+The Lakers started Dorian Finney-Smith in the second half of Game 4 and didn't change the lineup the rest of the way.
+Jaxson Hayes, the usual starting center, hasn't been effective.
+Rudy Gobert's presence at the rim has altered LA's plans with Hayes as a lob threat.

 Playing five out with Finney-Smith has allowed the Lakers offense to have a better flow.
-Redick hasn't fazed from making bold decisions, as seen in Game 4, when he stuck with his closing lineup for the final 24 minutes, breaking a 30-year-old playoffs record.
+Redick hasn't shied away from making bold decisions, as seen in Game 4, when he stuck with his closing lineup for the final 24 minutes, breaking a 30-year-old playoff record.
 While Maxi Kleber will likely stay out, it will be interesting to see if the rookie coach rolls the dice on the German center.

 Los Angeles Lakers Fan?
 Check out the latest Lakers depth chart, schedule, and roster updates all in one place.